There’s a good chance your competitors have found some great keywords, display ads and social ads that are making them a lot of money.

 They will show you which of your competitors are running display ads and what sites or publishers are showing them.

-Because you can see what ads are successfully running what what sites are working best, you can save a ton of time and money trying to figure out what works best.
+Because you can see what ads are successfully running what sites are working best, you can save a ton of time and money trying to figure out what works best.

 WhatRunsWhere‘s data is updated daily and they cover over 120,000 publishers and over 300 ad networks.